 Retain existing coterminous SOI.
-CSA R-7 encompasses the bounds of CSA M-30 with the exception of approximately seven acres adjacent to the Town of Danville.
-Residents of M-30 pay a benefit assessment to the County, which is transferred to the Town for enhanced parks and recreation, law enforcement, street maintenance, landscaping, and street lighting.
+CSA R-7 encompasses the bounds of CSA M-30.
+Residents of M-30 pay an assessment to the County, which is transferred to the Town for enhanced parks and recreation, law enforcement, street maintenance, landscaping, and street lighting.
 Residents of M-30 also pay property taxes to CSA R-7 for park and recreation services.
 As noted in the 2010 MSR report, a governance option is to remove the M-30 territory from CSA R-7 to eliminate duplication of services.
 Another option is to consolidate the two CSAs into a single CSA, and create a zone for the area formerly within CSA M-30 to maintain the financing mechanism for enhanced services by the Town of Danville per the agreement between the Town and the County.
 Given the duplication in service, it was recommended that the Commission adopt a zero SOI for CSA M-30.
 The Commission directed LAFCO staff to work with the County to combine R-7 and M-30 to address the service overlap and report back to the Commission within 12 months.
-However, it is expected that the Town of Danville will annex CSA M-30 at some point in the future, and the Town will want the dedicated revenue stream.
-At this time, the recommendation is to retain the existing coterminous SOI, which will leave the funding mechanism in place upon annexation by the Town of Danville.
+However, each CSA was formed based on unique objectives, with CSA M-30 providing services beyond those provided by CSA R-7.
+At this time, the recommendation is to retain the existing coterminous SOI, which will leave the funding mechanism in place.